chipohameja/erpnext-to-erpnext-havano/README.md

 To use this app, you will install it on both erpnext server you want to communicate with and both sites should have been setup the same way to avoid error(same companies on site setup) a fresh site is recommended.

 Before its usage make sure the app acting as a cloud (the one that sends record and receives sale invoices) can be accessed with using api key for administrator access.
-If it hasnt yet been allowed please do so and add the generated keys in a .env file in the root of this repo as shown below:
+If it hasnt yet been allowed please do so and add the generated keys in a .env file for both the cloud and local in the root of this repo with the api kay and secret as shown below:

 ```
 API_KEY="add_the_api_key"